Skip to content

 The default-to-Playwright instinct is wrong in 2026 the same way default-to-jQuery was wrong in 2018.
 Use the tool the job needs, not the most general tool that happens to work.

-A 60-second rule of thumb
+What's the 60-second rule of thumb?

 If your data is in the HTML, use Cheerio.
 If your data is rendered by JavaScript, use Playwright.
 Decide which one by viewing source on a target page.